bohdanoleshko/bohdanoleshko/README.md

 ✨ Portfolio Highlights

-* **GEPUR (https://gepur.com/uk)**: Led frontend development for this stylish women's apparel e-commerce site, crafting core pages and shopping features for a seamless user experience.
+* **[GEPUR](https://gepur.com/uk)**: Led frontend development for this stylish women's apparel e-commerce site, crafting core pages and shopping features for a seamless user experience.
 [Image of Gepur website]

-* **Trendhim (https://www.trendhim.com/)**:  Developed and maintained key features for this popular men's accessories eCommerce store.
+* **[Trendhim](https://www.trendhim.com/)**:  Developed and maintained key features for this popular men's accessories eCommerce store.
 Utilized React, Next.js, and Node.js to create a visually appealing and highly functional interface, ensuring a smooth shopping experience for customers.
 [Image of Trendhim website]

-* **INGO (https://ingo.ua/)**: Enhanced the user experience of this insurance platform with intuitive UI/UX components and robust Node.js-based user authentication.
+* **[INGO](https://ingo.ua/)**: Enhanced the user experience of this insurance platform with intuitive UI/UX components and robust Node.js-based user authentication.
 [Image of INGO website]

-* **Dishpatch (https://dishpatch.co.uk/)**: Built a visually appealing and dynamic menu website with real-time order updates using React, Next.js, and Tailwind CSS.
+* **[Dishpatch](https://dishpatch.co.uk/)**: Built a visually appealing and dynamic menu website with real-time order updates using React, Next.js, and Tailwind CSS.
 [Image of Dishpatch website]